 Solution: Using the Illinois Secretary of State business entity search, he found the company's official filing information.
 The Statement of Information form included his roommate’s name as CEO with a business address.
 A letter sent to this address reached his roommate, who was pleased to reconnect.

-Key Insight: University alumni networks and local business filings are effective for finding individuals in Central Illinois.
+Key Insight: University alumni networks and local business filings are effective for finding people in Central Illinois.
 Business filings with the Secretary of State contain reliable contact information.

 Scenario: Emily was researching her family history and needed to locate information about her great-grandfather who had lived in Southern Illinois during the early 1900s.